HSF/hsf.github.io/_gsocorgs/2019/cc-in2p3.md

 organization: CC-IN2P3
 logo: logo_ccin2p3.png
 description: |
-  IN2P3’s Computing Centre (or CC-IN2P3) is a CNRS support and research unit linked to IN2P3, the institute that pursues and coordinates research on particle physics, nuclear physics and astroparticle physics.
-A national research infrastructure, the CC-IN2P3 designs and operates an array of services, especially a mass storage system and mass data resources.
+IN2P3 Computing Centre (CC-IN2P3) is a CNRS support and research unit associated to IN2P3, the coordinating body for nuclear, particle, and astroparticle physics research.
+As a national research infrastructure, the CC-IN2P3 designs and manages a large range of computer-related services, especially a mass storage system and mass data resources.
 ---

 {% include gsoc_proposal.ext %}